harness/developer-hub/docs/chaos-engineering/onboarding/guided-onboarding.md

 ### Create chaos experiments

-8. HCE lists the network maps for you to choose from.
+8. HCE lists the application maps for you to choose from.
 Choose one and select **Next: Create Chaos Experiments**.

     ![](./static/guided/list-map-10.png)